edbzn/blog/content/blog/practical-client-side-ddd-using-angular-and-nx-monorepos/index.md

 | Core    | Domain code including data-access, state management and core components. | `ProductRepository` |
 | Feature | A smart component for a particular use-case.                             | `<product-details>` |
 | UI      | A set of presentational components.                                      | `<product>`         |

+#### Feature

+The app must import only features modules.
+It prevents using core implementation details.
+Generally it's a routed component.

+#### Core

+The core library holds all the domain logic from the application to the infrastructure layer.
+It should only be used by it's related feature or API layer.

 ### Access restrictions